share-extras/content-expiration/README.txt

 To allow expiration dates to be set automatically based on a simple policy, a custom aspect named Validity is supplied in a custom model.
-The aspect specifies a Validity Period property, which defines how long a content item should be considered valid for before a further review is necessary.
+The aspect specifies a Validity Period property value, which defines how long that content item should be considered valid for before a further review is necessary.

 A repository script apply-expiration.js is supplied in config/alfresco/script to allow a default validity period (3 months) to be set against content items.